 Miles Monroe: I haven't seen my analyst in 200 years.
 He was a strict Freudian.
 If I'd been going all this time, I'd probably almost be cured by now.

 Dr. Melik: This morning for breakfast he requested something called "wheat germ, organic honey and tiger's milk."

 Dr. Aragon: [chuckling] Oh, yes.
 Those are the charmed substances that some years ago were thought to contain life-preserving properties.

 Dr. Melik: You mean there was no deep fat?
 No steak or cream pies or... hot fudge?

 Dr. Aragon: Those were thought to be unhealthy... precisely the opposite of what we now know to be true.

 Dr. Melik: Incredible.

-Miles Monroe: [about his robotic dog] Is he housebroken or is he going to leave batteries all over the floor?
+Miles Monroe: [Commenting about his new, robotic dog; Rags] Is he housebroken, or is he going to leave batteries all over the floor?

 Miles Monroe: Look, you gotta be kidding.
 I wanna go back to sleep!
 If I don't get at least 600 years, I'm grouchy all day.